 Mr. Payne acts as the Chairman of our Board and as our President and Chief Executive Officer ("CEO").
 The Board believes that the Company's CEO is best situated to serve as Chairman because he is the director most familiar with the Company's business and industry, and most capable of effectively identifying strategic priorities and leading the discussion and execution of strategy.
-The Chairman/CEO is totally immersed in the Company's day-to-day operations and is in the best position to bring his ideas to the independent directors.
 The independent directors can then use their collective experience, oversight, and expertise to bear in determining the strategies and priorities the Company should follow.
 The Board believes that the combined role of Chairman and CEO promotes the best interests of the Company and makes the best use of the expertise of the Chairman/CEO and his unique insights into the challenges facing the Company, the opportunities available to the Company, and the operations of the Company.
 Together, the Chairman/CEO and independent directors develop the strategic direction of the Company.
 The Board believes that this is the appropriate balance of having a fully informed Chairman and independent oversight.
+The Company does not have a lead independent director.

-The Board has three standing committees: Audit, Compensation, and Nominating and Corporate Governance committees.
+The Board has three standing committees: Compensation, Nominating and Corporate Governance, and Audit committees.
 The following is a brief description of each of these committees.